Giveaway-Boat/giveaway-boat-docs/docs/basics/setup/prefix.md

 # Prefix

 Giveaway Boat allows changing of prefixes.
 You can use this for faster use or to resolve other bots' prefix conflicts.
+Giveaway Boat's default prefix is `g.`
+This can be viewed by mentioning the bot (@Giveaway Boat)

 ## Setup